Skip to main content

 What are the key CMMC requirements?

-CMMC requirements are based on 110 security controls outlined in NIST SP 800-171.
+Level 2 CMMC compliance requirements are based on the 110 security controls outlined in NIST SP 800-171.
 These include areas such as access control, incident response, risk assessment, and system integrity.
-DoD contractors and subcontractors handling CUI must implement these controls, maintain documentation such as a System Security Plan (SSP) and Plan of Action and Milestones (POA&M), and achieve certification through an accredited assessor to demonstrate cybersecurity compliance.
+Federal contractors and subcontractors handling CUI must implement these controls, maintain documentation such as a System Security Plan (SSP) and Plan of Action and Milestones (POA&M), and achieve certification through an accredited assessor to demonstrate cybersecurity compliance.

 How does CMMC readiness fit into the overall CMMC roadmap?